-This last sample is an experiment with novelty yarns and organic type lines.
-From left to right the first thread is a feathery knitting yarn which would work for underwater seascapes and the like.
+This last sample is an experiment with novelty yarns and organic-type lines.
+From left to right, the first thread is a feathery knitting yarn that would work for underwater seascapes and the like.
 For the second one, I used hand-dyed crochet cotton, about the same thickness as cotton perle #5, and the last is boucle yarn.